No holds without a deposit! The animal(s) will not be held for you unless a deposit is made.

 Tucking - to lift up their feet and tuck them into the body while also going limp.

 Temperament rating for rats: (Both ratings of 5 and 4 are considered very good.
-Rating three means the rat is pretty good but will benefit from socialization.
-Rating 2 is considered fair meaning that they will need a fair amount of socialization, but will still make a good pet.)
+Rating three means the rat is pretty good, but will benefit from socialization.

 5. Exceptional, perfect.
 Has a perfect or very good tuck during scruff test.
 Rat is friendly and squishy.
-Often labeled breeding quality depending on other factors.
+Sometimes labeled pick of the litter depending on other factors.

-4. Great temperament, social and outgoing, good or fair scruff, should settle quickly into his/her new home.
+4. Great temperament, good or fair scruff, should settle quickly into his/her new home.